decafdevio/modal-example/readme.md

 To ensure clarity and adherence to best practices, I utilized HTML5 semantic tags to construct the modal component.
 In my JavaScript implementation I encorporated arrow functions for more expressive function definitions and a ternary operator making the code more compact and easier to maintain.

-While I was unable to incorporate all of the bonus requirements within the given timeframe.

 ### 📃 Build a mobile first responsive modal as shown in the two designs below.

 Requirements: